PaddleCV-SIG/PaddleLabel/README.md

 pplabel --lan
 ```

-Please refer to the
+Please refer to the [Dataset File Structure](./doc/dataset_file_structure.md) for the dataset formats PP Label can import and export.

-Please refer to the [Developer Guide](https://github.com/PaddleCV-SIG/PP-Label/wiki/Developer-Guide) for more backend implementation details.
+The [Developer Guide](https://github.com/PaddleCV-SIG/PP-Label/wiki/Developer-Guide) contains details on backend implementation.